 With the purchase of an Apple product, the company offers a one-year limited warranty and 90 days of free telephone support.
 AppleCare is an add-on service and support plan that extends the coverage on your Apple product.

-What it covers.
-For Macs and Apple displays, this coverage extends to three years total from the original purchase date.
+What it covers: for Macs and Apple displays, this coverage extends to three years in total from the original purchase date.
 For iOS devices and Apple TVs, coverage is extended to two years from purchase.
 If you purchase an Apple display at the same time that you buy your Mac, AppleCare coverage for the Mac also covers the display.

 The coverage includes phone support for the length of the plan, carry-in service to Apple retail stores and authorised service providers, drop off at UPS stores in the US for iPods and iPhones, direct mail-in service, on-site service for desktop computers, and parts delivered to you for things that can be easily replaced (new cables or input devices that were bundled with your purchase, for example).
 During the coverage period, repairs are done for free except in instances when it’s clear the problem was caused by user negligence.
 (Hint: iPhones that are stored in back pockets plus restrooms can be a dangerous combination.)

-What it costs: The price of AppleCare depends on the device for which you purchase coverage.
-For example, AppleCare for a Mac mini is $149, an iMac’s coverage costs $169, a 13-inch Retina display MacBook Pro or MacBook Air is $249, and a 15-inch Retina display MacBook Pro is $349.
+What it costs: the price of AppleCare depends on the device for which you purchase coverage.
+For example, AppleCare for a Mac mini is US$149, an iMac’s coverage costs US$169, a 13in Retina display MacBook Pro or MacBook Air is US$249, and a 15in Retina display MacBook Pro is US$349.

 There’s a reason many Apple users’ eyes have a slightly fanatical glint.
 Apple makes great stuff that’s fun and easy to use.
 It’s hard to not be enthusiastic about a new Mac.
 Now that you know where to get yours (and how to protect it should something bad happen), welcome in.
 The water’s fine.